History of the Jews in Austria: Prosperity

-Other notable influential Jews contributing greatly to Austrian culture included composers Gustav Mahler, Arnold Schoenberg, and the authors Stefan Zweig, Arthur Schnitzler, Karl Kraus, Elias Canetti, Joseph Roth, Vicki Baum and the doctors Sigmund Freud, Viktor Frankl, Wilhelm Stekel and Alfred Adler, the philosophers Martin Buber, Karl Popper, and many others.
+Other notable influential Jews contributing greatly to Austrian culture included composers Gustav Mahler and Arnold Schoenberg; authors Stefan Zweig, Arthur Schnitzler, Karl Kraus, Elias Canetti, Joseph Roth, and Vicki Baum; doctors Sigmund Freud, Viktor Frankl, Wilhelm Stekel, and Alfred Adler; philosophers Martin Buber, and Karl Popper; and many others.

-The prosperity period also affected the sports field: the Jewish sports club Hakoah Vienna was established in 1909 and excelled in football, swimming, and athletics.
+The prosperity period also affected the sports field; Jewish sports club Hakoah Vienna was established in 1909 and excelled in football, swimming, and athletics.

 With Jewish prosperity and equality, several Jewish scholars converted to Christianity in a desire to assimilate into Austrian society.
 Among them were Karl Kraus and Otto Weininger.

 During this period, Vienna elected an antisemitic mayor, Karl Lueger.
-The emperor, Franz Joseph, was opposed to the appointment, but after Lueger was elected three consecutive times, the emperor was compelled to accept his election according to the regulations.
-During the period of his authority, Lueger removed Jews from positions in the city administration and forbade them from working in the factories located in Vienna until his death in 1910.
+Emperor Franz Joseph was opposed to the appointment, but after Lueger was elected three consecutive times, the emperor was compelled to accept his election according to the regulations.
+During his reign, Lueger removed Jews from positions in the city administration and forbade them from working in the factories located in Vienna until his death in 1910.

 The intertwining of Jews and the attitude of the emperor towards them could also be seen in the general state of the empire.
 From the middle of the 19th century there started to be many pressures from the different nationalities living in the multinational House of Habsburg empire: the national minorities (such as the Hungarians, Czechs and Croatians) began demanding more and more collective rights; among German speakers, many started feeling more connected to Germany, which was strengthening.

 Under these circumstances, the Jewish population was especially notable for their loyalty to the empire and their admiration of the emperor.
-The Austrian Jews of the First World War are sometimes described as having a "tripartite identity": politically Austrian, culturally German, ethnically Jewish.
+The Austrian Jews of the World War I are sometimes described as having a "tripartite identity": politically Austrian, culturally German, ethnically Jewish.

 Jewish loyalty to Austria and the emperor was particularly strong during WWI, given that the state's main enemy during the first two years of the war was Russia, known to be a highly dangerous place for its Jewish citizens.
 About 300,000 Jewish men served in the Austrian military.

+Austria-Hungary was at the time the country with the second-largest Jewish population in the world, after the Russian Empire (which also included large areas of today's Poland and Ukraine).
+About 4.5% of its population was Jewish.

 In 1910, 1,313,687 Jews lived in the Austrian half of the empire, most of these in the northeastern provinces of Galicia and Bukovina.
 In 1918, there were about 300,000 Jews in the new (much smaller) Austrian state, scattered in 33 different settlements.
 Most of these (about 200,000) lived in Vienna.
-At that time, Vienna contained the third-largest urban population of Jews in Europe.
+At that time, Vienna had the third-largest urban population of Jews in Europe.